By Niklas Schmidt e Eva Stadler | Wolf Theiss

 Austrian tax-resident corporations are taxed on their worldwide income.
 The tax base for income from an active trade or business is generally the profit as shown in the financial statements.
 Profits are generally taxed on an accrual's basis.
 As a general rule, expenses incurred in acquiring, securing and maintaining taxable income are tax deductible.

-3. Participation exemption
+3. Participation example